 Similarly, we can list open files of another file system like /var/log,

-lsof command become very handy in a situation where df and du command shows different disk usage of same file system, using lsof command we can find files which were removed while they were opened and used by some process,
+lsof command become very handy in a situation where df and du command shows different disk usage of same file system, using lsof command we can find processes still holding deleted files in memory

-Above command will give you the pid of files which were deleted but they are still exist in the system in deleted state.
-So, to release the space from file system we can safely kill the process by its pid.
+This displays files marked as “deleted” but still in use.
+So, to release the space from file system we can safely kill those processes by its pid.

 List all open files for root user